PadishahIII/PadishahIII.github.io/source/_posts/_Android&IOS/App reverse engineering record.md

 "HttpRequestMgr::GetNonce": x-hera
 x-baggage: JWT of nonce
 Post body is the result of `Framework.Common.MD5Helper::DoAesEncrypt` whose key and iv is dynamically changed.
+Key is from MD5(nonce)

 ---